 One of the most popular tourist spots in Seoul is the Gyeongbokgung Palace.
 Sometimes called just Gyeongbok Palace or simply the Northern Palace (due to the fact that it is found in Northern Seoul,) the palace is considered the most beautiful and the biggest of the five grand palaces built during the Joseon dynasty.

 Gyeongbokgung Palace served as the home of the kings of the Joseon dynasty as well as the kings’ households.
 The massive palace also housed various government offices used to successfully run the dynasty.

-Although constructed in 1395, some of Gyeongbokgung Palace’s most important elements like the Hyangwonjeong Pond and the Gyeonghoeru Pavilion have remained intact and spotless up to this day.
+Although constructed in 1395, some of Gyeongbokgung Palace’s most important elements like the Hyangwonjeong Pond and the Gyeonghoeru Pavilion have remained intact and spotless to this day.

 Today, the palace has been marked Historic Site No 117 and is frequented by hundreds of thousands of visitors from various parts of the world.

-Here are my photos of the gorgeous Gyeongbokgung Palace:
+Here are my photos of the gorgeous Gyeongbokgung Palace in Seoul, South Korea:

 A long stretch of open space called the Gwanghwamun Plaza holds the statue of two of Korea’s biggest historical figures – Lee Soon Shin and King Sejong.
 Behind their statue is the iconic Gwanghwamun Gate which leads visitors to the Gyeongbokgung Palace.

 The sumunjang (royal guard) standing guard at the Gwanghwamun Gate

 Visitors who come into the palace in traditional costumes are allowed free access.

 Upon entering the Gwanghwamun Gate, a vast courtyard and another gate welcome guests.